 As Brazilian Jiu Jitsu continues to grow, more and more people of all ages are beginning to take note.
 Good news – you’re not too old to start BJJ, although there are a few factors to consider.
-Here’s what to know if you’re in your 40s or 50s and ready to roll.
+Here’s what to know if you’re in your 40s, 50s, or beyond and ready to roll.

 Recovery time is the biggest differentiator between older and younger athletes.
 As we age, our bodies just don’t recover as quickly from heavy training and workouts.
 Fortunately, you can maximize recovery time through quality sleep, proper nutrition, effective pacing of your training and listening to your body.